-To ensure compatibility with all MMS-supported carriers, we recommend reducing the file size of your attachments before attempting to send them.
+To ensure compatibility with all MMS-supported carriers, we recommend reducing the file size of any attachments with an "accepted" file type before attempting to send them.

-If your media is larger than the limit shown above for the destination carrier, your MMS message will fail on Twilio with error 11751.
+If your media is not an image file and is larger than the limit shown above for the destination carrier, your MMS message will fail on Twilio with error 11751.